Lorenzo-Protocol/lorenzo/x/btclightclient/README.md

 - Be at a height of BTC difficulty adjustment [boundary](https://en.bitcoin.it/wiki/Difficulty#How_often_does_the_network_difficulty_change.3F).
 This is required, to properly validate all future difficulty adjustments.

-The base BTC header is defined in the [genesis](../../proto/babylon/btclightclient/v1/genesis.proto) module.
+The base BTC header is defined in the [genesis](../../proto/lorenzo/btclightclient/v1/genesis.proto) module.

-The Babylon BTC light client module stores only BTC headers from the canonical chain, and does not store the headers on the forks.
+The lorenzo BTC light client module stores only BTC headers from the canonical chain, and does not store the headers on the forks.
 The BTC canonical chain can only be extended by processing valid [MsgInsertHeaders](#msginsertheaders) messages.